-It's been a confluence of circumstances that have brought these concepts to the forefront in today's game.
-The state-of-the-art technology used to track what hitters and pitchers are doing is so much better than years ago when the experienced eye of coaches and some film or video was all that was available.
+It's been a confluence of circumstances that has brought these concepts to the forefront of today's game.
+The state-of-the-art technology used to track what hitters and pitchers are doing is so much better than years ago when the experienced eye of coaches and some film or video were all that was available.
 It's a lot easier for pitchers to work on getting more spin on their pitches or batters to fine-tune their swing, thanks to the immediate feedback the new technology provides.

 Home runs have always been fun to watch, at least when your team is hitting them.
 The top power hitters will always be fan favorites and, because of that, valued higher and paid more.
 Amateur players who display power will be drafted higher and paid more.
 Former Met Justin Turner transformed his career from borderline Major Leaguer to highly-paid power hitter by incorporating the latest thinking regarding launch angle into his game.

 When baseball swings were more level, pitchers limited home runs by pitching down in the zone.
 For someone with a level swing, low pitches were far less likely to be elevated out of the ballpark.
 With the emphasis on launch angle now, that's changed.
 Low pitches are much more likely to be hit out of the ballpark now, especially if the pitcher misses even slightly up.